ardeshireshghi/the-image-uploader/README.md

 // Note: Specify this if you have the image var initialImageSrc = 'http://some-image-url';

+// Some element which opens the uploader modal var uploaderLinkEl = document.querySelector('.js-upload-btn');

 var uploader = imageUploader(uploaderLinkEl, {
         fileInputName: 'image',
         uploaderTitle: 'Update Profile Picture',